Panoskontos/Migrating-JS-to-React/README.md

 - Make the component reusable
 - Provide structure so more people can contribute
 - If you do it with JS it will be really complicated
-- React has More code but better MAintainability
+- React has More code but better Maintainability